Indigenous Peoples Day of Rage: Event

 The protested attracted approximately 200 people.
 Demonstrators toppled the statue of Abraham Lincoln and Alexander Phimister Proctor's equestrian statue of Theodore Roosevelt called Theodore Roosevelt, Rough Rider (1922), and vandalized the Oregon Historical Society, among other buildings.
-According to KOIN's Jenny Young, Roosevelt's "history with Native Americans is considered sordid and racist".

 The text "Dakota 38" was spray painted on the Lincoln memorial's base, referring to his role in a mass execution of Native Americans in Minnesota in 1862.

 The Portland Police Bureau declared the protest a riot and said participants smashed windows on several buildings.
 Authorities arrested three people, including Malik Fard Muhamad, who was charged with "one count of unlawful possession of a firearm, one count of possession of a loaded firearm in public, one count of criminal mischief in the first degree and one count of riot".

 Reaction

 The city's mayor Ted Wheeler said the event was "not an act of social justice" and called the rioters' actions "an attack on institutions that support the oppressed people protesters are defending".
-During a press conference, he confirmed the presence of braggadocious social media posts by vandals.
-Police chief Chuck Lovell described damage to the Oregon Historic Society, Portland State University's Public Safety building, and at least three other businesses: a bank, a coffee shop, and a restaurant.
-He also said bullet holes showed evidence of gunfire directed at another restaurant.

 Tawna Sanchez, a member of the Oregon House of Representatives representing the 43rd district covering parts of Portland, also described the destruction at the press conference.
 She condemned the rioters actions and said, "The violence doesn't work for us.
 We know that during the time of Standing Rock, the elders told us that the violence was not going to help.
 We also know, just in reality here, that we cannot tear down the system using fire or rocks or destruction and then build it back up from nothing."
 An Oregon Historical Society representative confirmed the museum's collection was unharmed.
 However, an "African-American heritage, bicentennial quilt" deemed a "priceless piece of history" was stolen and retrieved a few blocks away.
 The quilt was wet but salvageable.

-U.S President Donald Trump posted three tweets about the riot.
+U.S President Donald Trump posted three tweets about the protest.
 The first said, "Taking advantage of fools.
 Law & Order!
 Portland, call in the Feds!", and a second read, "These are Biden fools.
 ANTIFA RADICALS.
 Get them FBI, and get them now!"
 The third said, "The FBI and Law Enforcement must focus their energy on ANTIFA and the Radical Left, those who have spent the summer trying to burn down poorly run Democrat Cities throughout the USA!"